 This tax cut presents companies with an ideal opportunity to begin allocating resources in ways that better align with the public’s priorities.

-Our analysis shows that, of the 121 companies that have so far announced their intentions, six percent of tax-related income is being allocated to workers, more than half of which takes the form of one-time bonuses, as opposed to permanent raises or benefits.
+Our analysis shows that, of the 133 companies that have so far announced their intentions, six percent of tax cut-related savings are being allocated to workers, more than half of which takes the form of one-time bonuses, as opposed to permanent raises or benefits.
 An additional 20 percent is allocated to job creation.
 And if we assume that all proceeds not already earmarked for other uses actually flow to management and shareholders in the form of stock buybacks or direct distributions, then 57 percent of corporate spending will go back to investors.
+To improve comparability, all investments are before any applicable tax deductions.

 JUST Capital shines a light on how companies perform on the issues Americans care about most.
 So in addition to tracking where the tax windfall is going overall, we created The Rankings on Corporate Tax Reform to help clarify how each tax announcement is being invested, and how those investments score against the priorities of the American people, which include better pay, bonuses, benefits, as well as job creation, beneficial products and customer experiences, and charitable donations.